berkan-alci/neuroventis-intv/README.md

 # Neurox-v

-👋 This is the assessment for full stack software developer within [Neuroventis](https://neuroventis.care/).
+👋 This is the assessment for full stack software engineer within [Neuroventis](https://neuroventis.care/).

 One small application has been started containing a server part and a client part.